todbot/blink1/docs/blink1-hid-commands.md

     - byte 7 = 0     (unused on mk1)

 ### Servertickle - `format: {0x01, 'D', on,th,tl,  st,0, 0 }`
+This command does not produce a return value

     - byte 0 = 0x01  (report_id )
     - byte 1 = 'D'   (command "servertickle")